 When you use SEO, a reputation monitoring company, such as ReputationDefender, works to create a flood of good news about your company.
 One of the ways they do this is by publishing articles on carefully selected websites that promote your strengths and accomplishments.
 These articles are noticed by search engines, and they show them when potential customers search on your company name.

 Having a great looking website for your company is important, but the work doesn’t stop there.
-No matter what you sell or services you offer, your company’s brand and reputation have to be constantly monitored.
+No matter what you sell or the services you offer, your company’s brand and reputation have to be constantly monitored.
 Don’t let trolls and false bad reviews bring down the company you’ve worked so hard to create.
 Be proactive in protecting your website.
 Your customers will thank you for it.